arrow back

 Why is this issue becoming critical now?

 This isn’t just a matter of regulatory compliance (ESPR, CSRD, DPP, etc.).
 It’s a source of real business pressure: supplier risk management, brand reputation, access to financing, and the ability to meet the requirements of major retailers.
-Brands that haven’t structured their data yet are falling behind on issues that are becoming key criteria for business partnerships.
+Brands that haven’t structured their data yet are falling behind on issues that are becoming key criteria for business selection and differentiation.

-What brands that go the extra mile get out of it: documented ROI
+The ROI that brands that go the extra mile achieve

-Before discussing methodology, let’s lay out the facts.
-Brands that have organized their environmental data—combining traceability and impact measurement—are seeing tangible results across several areas:
+Brands that have organized their environmental data—including traceability and impact measurement—are seeing tangible results across several areas:

 • Financing: Access to sustainability-linked loans at preferential rates thanks to a credible and verifiable track record